apoorvasomanima2025-a11y/eco6810-unemployment-predictor/artifacts/probes/data_source_probe.md

 Extract and save as data/Unemployment.xlsx in the repo root No credentials required

-Notes on transformations
+Transformations applied in main.py

-fdi_inflows is sign-log transformed (np.sign(x) * np.log1p(abs(x))) before
-modelling to handle heavy right skew and negative reversal values. gdp_per_capita_growth is read directly from NY.GDP.PCAP.KD.ZG — not derived via pct_change().
-This avoids the first-observation artifact that produced a distorted median of −31.28% in the 7-indicator version.
+fdi_inflows → sign-log transformed: np.sign(x) * np.log1p(abs(x)) before modelling, to handle heavy right skew and negative FDI reversal values. gdp_per_capita_growth → read directly from sheet NY.GDP.PCAP.KD.ZG.
+This is a pre-computed annual % growth rate from the World Bank.
+No pct_change() is used, which eliminates the first-observation artifact (distorted median of −31.28%) present in earlier versions of the code.
-Growth values are winsorised at the 5th / 95th percentile before the hypothesis test to remove any remaining rebase artifacts.
+Growth is winsorised at the 5th/95th percentile before the hypothesis test to remove any remaining currency-rebase outliers.